AgoraIO-Community/Appbuilder-FPE-Getting-Started/README.md

 5. Select `development build` to start a dev-server.

+## To modify sample customization:

+1. Open `apiexamples/customization/`

+2. Modify the customization as necessary.

 ## To remove the customization:

 1. Open your terminal in project root folder